exetermcr/exetermcr.github.io/freshers-guide.markdown

 #### Chaplain

-The College Chaplain (The Revd Stephen Hearn, Staircase 9:8, tel.
-79610) offers counsel and pastoral support to all members of Exeter College, regardless of their religious beliefs.
+The College Chaplain (Andrew Allen) offers counsel and pastoral support to all members of Exeter College, regardless of their religious beliefs.
 The Freshers' Fair will also include representatives from the different spiritual communities at Oxford.